RocketMan/zookeeper/CONTRIBUTING.md

 * Code in `engine` may never reference other parts of the application;
 * All access to the engine is mediated via the Engine::api pattern (see above for a discussion);
-* Code outside the engine must delegate all database access to the engine.
+* Code outside the engine must delegate all database access to the engine;
+* User inputs (UI elements as well as imports) must be scrubbed for validity, which includes limiting the input to the size of the respective database columns.
+Size consts should be declared in the engine interfaces.

 Questions, comments, queries, or suggestions are welcome.